rydery/digits/index.md

 ```

-### Note regarding "bcrypt warning":
+### Notes regarding "bcrypt warning":

 You will also get the following message when you run this application:

 ```
-Note: you are using a pure-JavaScript implementation of bcrypt.
+Notes: you are using a pure-JavaScript implementation of bcrypt.
 While this implementation will work correctly, it is known to be approximately three times slower than the native implementation.
 In order to use the native implementation instead, run